oliver006/elasticsearch-gmail/README.md

 #### Aight, where do we start?

-First, go [here](http://ohardt.us/download-gmail-mailbox) and download your GMail mailbox, depending on the amount of emails you have accumulated this might take a while.
+First, go [here](http://ohardt.us/download-gmail-mailbox) and download your Gmail mailbox, depending on the amount of emails you have accumulated this might take a while.

 The downloaded archive is in the [mbox format](http://en.wikipedia.org/wiki/Mbox) and Python provides libraries to work with the mbox format so that's easy.